The story of hockey in

 Back L; Robert Krystia, Robert Mersereau, Hank Dunsby, Danny Prevost, Jim Cushman.
-Front L; Terry Crisp (3 time Stanley Cup champ), Grant Dunsby, Terry Prescott, Doug Paul, Raymond Auger.
+Front L; Terry Crisp (3 time Stanley Cup champ), Grant Dunsby, Terry Prescott, Doug Paul, Romeo Auger.
 Photo courtesy of Stu Thomas.

 Back L; Ray Davies, Joey Hanzel, Jerry Scollard, Lorne Adams, Jim Beatty, Harold Mohns, Stan Martin.
 Front L; Ray Mohns, Doug Fraser, Norm Giroux, Hank Sprega, Les Laird, Ron Sweezey, Lyall Shane, Doug White, Terry White.

 Mohawks were an Intermediate team competing against district teams including Chelmsford, Tom Armstrong's Garson Native Sons, Red McCarthy's Espanola Eagles, Sudbury Caruso Miners and Sudbury Donovan sponsored by International Hotel, Rubic & Babys.
 The Mohawks formed in the fall of 1951 and final year was 1957.